Skip to main content

 Jenkins Credentials

 Credentials should be stored in the Jenkins credentials store rather than hardcoded in your pipeline.
-Navigate to: Dashboard → Manage Jenkins → Credentials → (select a store) → New Credential Create the following credentials:
+Navigate to: Dashboard → Manage Jenkins → Credentials → (global) → Add Credentials Create the following credentials:

 Credential IDTypeDescription